mireu-san/react-todolist/README.md

 # Tip (this is not an error!)
 1. When I input console.log(), be always sure to input some value first.
 Then open up that collapsed log on the browser's console.
 Then the list will appear to go detail.

+# Additional plan
+- add up the feature : let the page to save as an image